History of Izote

 Izote was founded to provide children’s books to rural public schools in El Salvador.
 Rural communities have been plagued by barriers to literacy for generations and most adults are only marginally able to read.
 While local Salvadoran community groups aspire to advance literacy, they have been hampered by the enormity of the task, the weak infrastructure of the schools and the lack of government assistance.
 Over time we learned that while providing books is crucial, more is required to increase literacy and engage students in learning.
 We have expanded our goals to include creating and funding dynamic school and community libraries that foster active learning.

 Grassroots organizations comprised of rural villagers selected the schools that would receive the initial book collections.
 We received and distributed our first donation of 5,000 Spanish-language children’s books in 2011.
-The following year we shipped and distributed 30,000 more children’s books.
-Because of the coordinated efforts thousands of students in 23 schools were exposed to children’s books for the first time in their lives.
+The following year we shipped and distributed 30,000 more children’s books dispersed to 23 schools.
+Because of the coordinated efforts, thousands of students were exposed to children’s books for the first time in their lives.
 Izote’s literacy project has been highly successful and demonstrates our ability to initiate creative ideas and coordinate with on-the-ground groups in order to achieve our goals.

-Thousands of schoolchildren and their families have benefitted from the school and community libraries, with teachers reporting marked improvement in the reading levels and active participation in learning of their students.
+Thousands of schoolchildren and their families have benefited from the school and community libraries, with teachers reporting marked improvement in the reading levels and active participation in learning of their students.

 With your help Izote can continue to open the world of books and literacy to the children of El Salvador.